 $ git remote set-url --push origin https://github.com/screamerbg/repo-fork

-mbed publish, the new revisions will be pushed against your fork.
+mbed publish push the new revisions to your fork.
 You can fetch from the original repository using

 mbed update or